Employee payments

 1 – Employees must sign an agreement to repay all relocation allowances if they terminate state employment or transfer to another agency within one year of their relocation.

-1a – Executive directors or designees may waive the repayment requirement if they transfer to another state agency.
+1a – Commissioners or designees may waive the repayment requirement if they document their justification and approval.

 D – Relocation allowances are taxable